Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Our Approaches

+Altogether, our ABHFA-Net architecture is illustrated in Fig.\ref{fig:AMFA-Net}, which also clearly depicts the aforementioned components.
+For clarity, we describe the forward pass of ABHFA-Net step-by-step.
+Given a support set $S$ and query set $Q$, both are first passed through a shared encoder $F_{\text{encoder}}$, where channel-spatial attention is applied to produce refined feature representations $\boldsymbol{\phi''}$.
+These features are then projected into latent distribution parameters, where two parallel heads estimate the mean $\mu$ and standard deviation $\sigma$.
+Using the reparameterization trick, latent variables are sampled as $z = \mu + \zeta \sigma$, where $\zeta \sim \mathcal{N}(0, I)$.
+For each class $c$, support samples are grouped to construct class prototype distributions $p_{\theta} = \mathcal{N}(\mu_c, \sigma_c)$.
+Similarly, each query sample is represented as a distribution $q_{\phi} = \mathcal{N}(\mu_q,\sigma_q)$.
+Classification is performed by computing the Bhattacharyya distance between the query distributions and each class prototype distribution.

-Together, our ATTBHFA-Net architecture is illustrated in Fig.\ref{fig:AMFA-Net}, which also clearly depicts the aforementioned components.
-Our ATTBHFA-Net first involved extracting and encoding the input feature with the attention mechanism, $\mathcal{F}_{encoder}$, to the support set $S$ and the query set $Q$ separately.
-The respective $\mu$ and $\sigma$ are obtained respectively, and the bottleneck features $\boldsymbol{z}$ are directly obtained via deploying the re-parameterization trick \cite{kingma2015variational} $z = \mu +\zeta\odot\sigma$, where $\zeta$ is the normal distribution and $\odot$ is the hadamard product (element-wise multiplication).
-The Gaussian distribution $\boldsymbol{p}$ and $\boldsymbol{q}$ are then obtained.
-The relevant Bhattarcharyya coefficient and Hellinger distance computation then proceeds.
-This comprises the comparison of the selected feature distribution in the embedding space (denoted by a red cross surrounded by the red dotted circle) in Fig.\ref{fig:AMFA-Net}) with that of the prototypes' feature points by measuring the degree of overlap between the respective distributions.
-These series of steps closely mimicked that of the KL divergence, Wasserstein distance, and Hellinger distance-based VAEs, except with the addition of our Bhattarcharyya-Hellinger probability comparison structure.
+The previous step comprises the comparison of the selected feature distribution in the embedding space (denoted by a red cross surrounded by the red dotted circle) in Fig.\ref{fig:AMFA-Net}) with that of the prototypes' feature points by measuring the degree of overlap between the respective distributions.
+These series of steps closely mimicked that of VFA-Net except with the addition of attention in the encoder and our Bhattarcharyya probability comparison structure.
 The respective class-specific distributions that are estimated from the sets are utilized to calculate the probability of the target data, which is the maximum probabilistic attainable among the class.
 This is then used to generate a confidence score for the label to which the sample is most likely to belong (predicted label), in agreement with \cite{zhang2019variational}.
-Throughout the above processes, the resultant and (reconstructed) support $S'$ and the query's probabilistic features $Q'$ are guided by the loss functions $\ell_{BHS}$, $\ell_{CCE}$ and $\ell_{rec}$, which are combined for the network training on the sets.
-Therefore, the total loss for our model training $\ell_{ATTBHFA}$ is described by
+Throughout the above processes, the resultant support $S'$ and the query's probabilistic features $Q'$ are guided by the loss functions $\ell_{BHAS}$ and $\ell_{CCE}$, which are combined for the network training on the sets.
+Therefore, the total loss for our model training $\ell_{ABHFA}$ is described by

 in which $\ell_{CCE}$ is mathematically described by